teuton-software/asker/README.md

 * In this example, we use a demo input definition file called `en/starwars/jedi.haml`, that contains our conceptual entities about _"Jedi's context"_.
 * There are more input HAML/XML files into `github/dvarrui/asker-inputs`  repository.

-> Asker generates output on diferents languages, so it's good idea separate them (Now works with English, Spanish and soon with French and German)
+> Asker generates output on diferents languages, so it's good idea separate input files on diferent directories.
+Now works with English, Spanish.

 ---